 The transcript is below, edited for clarity.
-Listen to the episode here.
+You can also listen to the full episode.

 Adam Torres: I’d like to welcome you to another episode of the Mission Matters marketing podcast, your source for all things marketing.
 Today I have Nitzan Shaer on the line.
 He is the CEO and Founder of WEVO Conversion.
 Nitzan, welcome to the show.